Arm Holdings (ARM) :The AGI CPU Changes Everything From Blueprint Seller to Silicon Powerhouse

 Screening Pattern: Post-Catalyst Pullback After Institutional Surge

 The 16.38% single-session surge on March 26 was the largest move since Arm's IPO, triggered by a perfect storm of record fiscal year-end guidance and the commercial rollout of the AGI CPU.
-Thinkpool Post-catalyst pullbacks after institutional-driven surges are among the cleanest setups in growth investing — the story hasn't changed, but the price has come back to earth.
+Post-catalyst pullbacks after institutional-driven surges are among the cleanest setups in growth investing — the story hasn't changed, but the price has come back to earth.

 The 52-week range of $80.00 to $183.16 tells the full story.
-Company Guide ARM is currently trading at $144.13, sitting roughly 21% below the 52-week high touched just days ago.
+ARM is currently trading at $144.13, sitting roughly 21% below the 52-week high touched just days ago.
 RSI is normalizing from extreme overbought conditions.
 The key technical level to watch: $135 as near-term support (prior resistance turned support) and $160 as the next resistance gate.
 A clean hold above $140 over the next two weeks would confirm the post-surge consolidation is healthy rather than a trend reversal.

 2. Business Overview

 Arm Holdings is a British semiconductor and software design company headquartered in Cambridge, England.
 Its primary business has historically been the design of CPU cores that implement the ARM architecture — used in virtually all modern smartphones — along with graphics processors, system IP, and software tools.
-Daum

 The business has operated across three revenue pillars: licensing fees (paid upfront when a company licenses Arm's IP), royalties (earned per chip shipped), and increasingly, Compute Subsystems (CSS) — pre-integrated, "ready-to-tape-out" design packages that let hyperscalers get to market faster.
 By early 2026, ARM-based CPUs had climbed to nearly 50% data center market share, with Amazon's Graviton5 and Microsoft's Azure Cobalt 200 leading the charge away from legacy x86 architectures.
-Thinkpool

 Now a fourth pillar has arrived.
 With the AGI CPU launch, Arm has entered the merchant silicon business — selling finished chips directly to hyperscalers rather than licensing blueprints.
 This transforms the profit model from earning "cents in royalties per chip" to "capturing thousands of dollars in margin per finished product."
-Thinkpool

 3. Core Investment Thesis